Swornadt/CafeFinder/frontend/README.md

 🗺️ Map & Marker System (Leaflet)

-Integrated Leaflet map in React and displayed cafes as markers.
+Integrated Leaflet in React and displayed cafes as markers.

-Implemented custom map center state (center) and dynamic updates.
+Implemented custom map center state and dynamic updates.

-Created a MapFlyTo feature:
+MapFlyTo feature:

 Map animates and zooms into a cafe when a card is clicked.